The lunette of the Niche dei Palliums

 An extraordinary example of Medieval metalworking, which comes directly from the heart of Saint Peter’s Basilica

-The artefact, exhibited in the first room of the Cybo Apartment is a remarkable example of medieval sumptuary art, created at the end of the pontificate of Innocent III (1198-1215).
+The artefact, exhibited in the Cybo Apartment is a remarkable example of medieval sumptuary art, created at the end of the pontificate of Innocent III (1198-1215).
 On the front face, the projecting repoussé layer of gilded bronze portrays the mitre and the faldstool, i.e., the episcopal throne, surrounded by the busts of prophets and apostles.
 At the centre is the Agnus Dei, over which is the door of God, surrounded by the symbols of the evangelists.
 The 24 newly-elected archbishops and the pope are engraved on the back.

 The object once crowned the Niche of the Palliums in the confessio of the old Saint Peter’s Basilica in the Vatican, below the main altar.
 The niche was used to store the palliums (the white stoles embroidered with black crosses that popes still today confer upon archbishops during a solemn vestment ceremony.